 The concept of a national garden in Singapore originated in 1822, when Sir Stamford Raffles, the founder of modern Singapore and an avid naturalist, established the first 'Botanical and Experimental Garden' at Fort Canning.
 An Agri-Horticultural Society founded and laid out the Gardens at their current location in 1859, following the English Landscape Movement style.

-The 82-hectare Gardens, established in 1859, have a unique and significant place in Singaporean and regional history.
+The 82-hectare gardens, established in 1859, have a unique and significant place in Singaporean and regional history.
 It will continue to play an important role as a leading tropical botanical institute, as well as an endearing place for all Singaporeans, thanks to the botanical and horticultural work done today.

 Beyond its recreational and historical significance, the Singapore Botanic Gardens plays a crucial role in scientific research and education as well.
 Its state-of-the-art research facilities and partnerships with leading scientific institutions contribute to the advancement of botanical knowledge and conservation efforts.
-Through educational programs and guided tours, the Gardens aim to inspire visitors to appreciate the importance of biodiversity and the role that plants play in sustaining life on Earth.
+Through educational programs and guided tours, they aim to inspire visitors to appreciate the importance of biodiversity and the role that plants play in sustaining life on Earth.
 From school children to avid botanists, there is something for everyone to learn and explore.

 Interested in other botanic gardens around the world?
 Then read on with the article 10 of the Best Botanical Gardens in the World.